 In document processing, it is often useful to identify the natural or formal language in which the content is written.
 A special attribute named xml:lang may be inserted in documents to specify the language used in the contents and attribute values of any element in an XML document.
 In valid documents, this attribute, like any other, must be declared if it is used.
-The values of the attribute are language identifiers as defined by [IETF RFC 1766], "Tags for the Identification of Languages":
+The values of the attribute are language identifiers as defined by [IETF RFC 1766], Tags for the Identification of Languages, or its successor on the IETF Standards Track.